Guidance

 2.2 Liability of the supply of a caravan

-The supply will be:
+The supply of the caravan will be:

-• standard-rated if it does not exceed either 7 metres in length or 2.55 metres in width
+• standard rated if it does not exceed either 7 metres in length or 2.55 metres in width

-Note that these measurements exclude towing bars and any similar apparatus used solely for the purpose of attaching the caravan to a vehicle.
+These measurements exclude towing bars and any similar apparatus used solely for the purpose of attaching the caravan to a vehicle.

 2.3 Supply of a caravan